iamhashir/CodeLabII-2020-2021/Chapter-1-C++-Refresher/README.md

 # Chapter 1 - C++ refresher

-You should be familiar with the contents covered in this chapter, which serves as a refresher to the material covered in CodeLab I. If you find yourself struggling with any of the concepts and/or exercises included in this chapter you should make the time to revisit the workbook from CodeLab I, which is included in this repository.
-A solid understanding of these concepts is essential in order to advance with the concepts introduced in CodeLab II.
+You should be familiar with the contents covered in this chapter, which serves as a refresher to the material covered in CodeLab I. If you find yourself struggling with any of the concepts and/or exercises included in this chapter you should make the time to revisit the module CodeLab I. A solid understanding of these concepts is essential in order to advance with the concepts introduced in CodeLab II.
 Don't hesitate to arrange a 1-2-1 tutorial if you are struggling to understand these fundamental programming techniques.

 * [The Basics](#the-basics)
    * [Coding Conventions](#coding-conventions)